Information and tickets

 High level of security on train/in station

 Personal security during the journey is surveyed by Transport Focus on the Rail User Weekly Survey.
-From 17 Feb – 26 March 2023 Long Distance rail customers gave a score of 81%.
-The question ‘how would you rate your personal security onboard the train’ is now also included in the Avanti Customer Satisfaction Survey and the Q4 score was 8.0 out of 10.
+From 31 January – 30 March 2025 Avanti West Coast customers gave a score of 81%.
+The question ‘how would you rate your personal security onboard the train’ is also measured in the Avanti Customer Satisfaction Survey and the score in Q3 was 77%, rising to 83% in Q4.

 Cleanliness of inside of the train

-• Cleanliness and freshness of the Toilets is also rated on the Customer Satisfaction Survey, receiving a score of 6.2 in Oct-Dec 2022 and increasing to 6.9 in Jan-Mar 2023.
+• Cleanliness and freshness of the Toilets is also rated on the Customer Satisfaction Survey, receiving a score of 49% in Q4.

-• Transport Focus’ Rail User Weekly data found that Avanti customers scored 82% for Cleanliness of the Train (based on data from 23 Sept – 19 March 2023).
+• Transport Focus’ Rail User Weekly data found that Avanti customers scored 84% for Cleanliness of the Inside of the Train (based on data from 31 January – 30 March 2025).

 Provision of useful information throughout the journey

-Transport Focus’ Rail User Weekly report found that Provision of Information During the Journey for Avanti journeys scored 71% for (23 Sept to 19 March 2023).
+Transport Focus’ Rail User Weekly report found that Provision of Information During the Journey for Avanti journeys scored 79% (30 January – 30 March 2025).

 Response times to information requests at the station

 We do not capture the response times for information requests at stations however we seek to ensure that staff are visible and in the right place and equipped with the right information to help and advise our customers.
-On our Customer Satisfaction Survey customers rated ‘Information Provided about your Journey at the Station’ at 6.9 in Q3, rising to 7.6 in Q4.
+On our Customer Satisfaction Survey customers rated ‘Information Provided about your Journey at the Station’ at 72% in Q4.

-97.4% (76 of 78) of Mystery Shoppers between 8 Jan – 31 Mar 2023 found that the member of staff on the platform was ‘friendly and helpful from the start of the interaction through to the end of the enquiry’.
+98% (97 out of 99) of Mystery Shoppers between 5 Jan – 31 March 2025 found that the member of staff on the platform was ‘friendly and helpful from the start of the interaction through to the end of the enquiry’.

 Availability of good quality toilets on every train